ms609/TreeDist/cran-comments.md

 [...]
 > Package suggested but not available for checking: 'TreeDistData'

-'TreeDistData' depends on 'TreeDist', so cannot yet be submitted to CRAN -- but is ready to submit once 'TreeDist' is available.
+'TreeDistData' depends on 'TreeDist' v1.1.0, so cannot yet be submitted to CRAN -- but is ready to submit once 'TreeDist' is available.

 All calls to `data(package='TreeDistData')` are wrapped within `if(require('TreeDistData')` to ensure that vignettes fail gracefully when